Why fortify flour and rice?

 Nutritional deficiencies also impact survivors.
 For example, iron deficiency in childhood stunts cognitive development which hinders academic performance and future earnings potential.
-While spina bifida has varying degrees of severity, this spinal birth defect often leads to life-long disability and enormous costs for a country’s healthcare systems.
+Spina bifida, a spinal birth defect, has varying degrees of severity, and often leads to life-long disability.

 Fortification is successful primarily because it does not require consumers to change their behaviors.
 Governments and industries, however, need to make systematic changes to maximize fortification’s health benefits.
 FFI helps county leaders promote, plan, implement, and monitor sustainable grain fortification programs.